Этот пост доступен на языках: Русский

 Armenian–Azerbaijani mixed families in Tbilisi often maintain traditions from all three cultures — Georgian, Armenian, and Azerbaijani.
 They usually speak four languages: Georgian, Azerbaijani, Armenian, and Russian, visit both mosques and Armenian churches, prepare and eat Georgian, Armenian, and Azerbaijani dishes.

-Zenfira works at a small bakery in the suburbs of the city, making Armenian bread — lavash.
+Zemfira works at a small bakery in the suburbs of the city, making Armenian bread — lavash.
 She takes home fresh lavash every day and her mother-in-law often prepares Azerbaijani plov (pilaf).
-‘I want our daughter to know both cuisines’, says Zenfira, who attends both the mosque and the Armenian church with her daughter, who at age six has already decided that she is Muslim.
+‘I want our daughter to know both cuisines’, says Zemfira, who attends both the mosque and the Armenian church with her daughter, who at age six has already decided that she is Muslim.

 Most mixed families celebrate Azerbaijan’s Novruz and Armenian and Georgian Easter with all national dishes on the table.